Ford Galaxy (2015-2023) Review

 Trim levels and standard equipment

-The entry-level Zetec trim boasts 17-inch alloy wheels, automatic wipers, black roof rails, an eight-inch colour touchscreen media system, front and rear parking sensors, a start button, cruise control, pre-collision assist, dual-zone climate control, traffic sign recognition, sport seats and three Isofix points.
+The entry-level Zetec trim boasted 17-inch alloy wheels, automatic wipers, black roof rails, an eight-inch colour touchscreen media system, front and rear parking sensors, a start button, cruise control, pre-collision assist, dual-zone climate control, traffic sign recognition, sport seats and three Isofix points.

-Upgrading to Titanium adds different 17-inch alloy wheels, LED daytime running lights, a chrome finish on the upper door line, silver roof rails, rear privacy glass, automatic headlights, satellite navigation, lane-keeping system, interior ambient lighting, electric third-row seats, keyless entry and go, a 10.1-inch digital dashboard and rain-sensing wipers.
+Upgrading to Titanium added different 17-inch alloy wheels, LED daytime running lights, a chrome finish on the upper door line, silver roof rails, rear privacy glass, automatic headlights, satellite navigation, lane-keeping system, interior ambient lighting, electric third-row seats, keyless entry and go, a 10.1-inch digital dashboard and rain-sensing wipers.

 Ask the heycar experts: common questions